IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 ![](pics/ChristOverview.jpg style="float: right; width: 7rem")

+<p style="font-family: 'EB Garamond', serif; font-style: italic;">"Then, the same day at evening, being the first day of the week, when the doors were shut where the disciples were assembled, for fear of the Jews, Jesus came and stood in the midst, and said to them, 'Peace be with you.'"</p><p style="text-align: right;"> <em>John 20:19 (NKJV)</em></p>

-* John 20:19 — "the doors being shut" — Jesus *appears* in the room
+* "The doors were shut" — yet Jesus simply **appears** in the midst
-* Not "He came through the wall" or "passed through the door" — He simply **appears**
+* Not "He came through the wall" or "passed through the door" — He is suddenly present
 * He vanishes from Emmaus and reappears in Jerusalem without traversing the distance
-* The risen body is material, but **not bound** by the four-dimensional spacetime continuum as our bodies are
-* It is the same body — now invested with **supernatural powers**
+* The risen body is material, yet **not bound** by the four-dimensional spacetime continuum as ours are — the same body, now invested with **supernatural powers**

 ---